About 60,000,000. Most of these are in Korea, China and Japan.

 |Club player||1300||15 kyu||500||Club player|

 |Average club player||1700||5 kyu||1550||Average club player|

 |Strong club player||1900||2 dan amateur||2150||Strong club player|

 |Master||2300||6-dan amateur||2600||Top amateur|

 Computer programs have been surprisingly bad at playing Go until very recently.

 A top club player can usually beat most programs.
-The top program is about entry-level professional level (AlphaGo from Google DeepMind as of January 2015).
+The top program is at top-level professional level (AlphaGo from Google DeepMind as of March 2015).
 See our Computer Go history for more information.